 Ad-Hoc Query Agents

 This is the most common pattern.
 A marketing manager opens Claude and asks a question about campaign performance, budget pacing, or attribution.
-The skill queries the data warehouse, applies business logic, and returns an answer in seconds.
+The Skill queries the data warehouse, applies business logic, and returns an answer in seconds.

 The user experience feels like chatting with a data analyst who has instant access to all your marketing data and never forgets your attribution model or campaign naming conventions.